Why I love basil

 No. It's an annual.
 But it is easy to grow from seed.

-I keep my dried basil until the next year when I have made my next batch from my homegrown basil.
+I keep my dried and frozen basil until the following year when I have made my next batch from my homegrown basil

 My herbs grew so well in my raised garden beds!
 Here is how I put together my raised bed garden.